shopware/shopware/adr/2023-05-10-experimental-features.md

 title: Experimental features
 date: 2023-05-10
 area: core, administration, storefront
-tags: [process, backward compatibility]
+tags: [process, backwards compatibility]
 ---

 ## Context

 Currently, it is hard to publish features in an early state to gather feedback regarding those features.
 If they are useful, what needs to be improved etc.
-One major reason is that everything we publish (that is not marked as internal) is part of our backward compatibility promise, thus changing foundational parts of features is quite hard after first release.
+One major reason is that everything we publish (that is not marked as internal) is part of our backwards compatibility promise, thus changing foundational parts of features is quite hard after first release.
 That leads to features being developed over quite some time without getting actual feedback from users or being able to release them, as they need to be implemented to a pretty final state in order to confidently release them in a stable manner, where we will keep backwards compatibility.

-This at the same time also means that the current approach is not beneficial to our ecosystem, whom the whole backwards compatibility promise should benefit, because the features are built behind close curtains they can't chime in with ideas and use cases regarding extendability, etc.
+This at the same time also means that the current approach is not beneficial to our ecosystem, whom the whole backwards compatibility promise should benefit, because the features are built behind closed curtains they can't chime in with ideas and use cases regarding extendability, etc.

 Examples of features that could benefit from an earlier experimental release:
 * B2B: